skeeto/passphrase2pgp/README.md

 you will need to use `-date` to reenter the exact time.
 If 1970 is a problem, then choose another memorable date.

-The `-paranoid` setting quadruples the KDF difficulty.
+The `-x` (paranoid) setting quadruples the KDF difficulty.
 This will result in a different key for the same passphrase.

 Once your key is generated, you may want to secure it with a protection passphrase on your GnuPG keychain in order to protect it at rest: